City Index three ways: Forex, CFDs, Spread Betting.

 |Exotic forex pairs||Yes||Yes||Yes|

-City Index also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you’re on the move.See City Index's platforms
+City Index also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See City Index's platforms Your capital is at risk.

 City Index allow you to execute a minimum of trade of 1 Lot.
 This may vary depending on the account you open.
 The maximum trade requirements vary depending on the trader and the instrument.
 As City Index offer STP execution, you can expect tighter spreads with more transparency over the price you‘re paying to execute your trades.